binaro-xyz/dattel-client/README.md

 **TODO: This is still very much a work in progress.
 Neither the code nor this README is done yet.
 Expect breaking changes.**

+Take a look at the [CircleCI sample config](/doc/sample-circleci-config.yml) to see how to deploy to a dattel-managed site from CI.

 ## Example

 A small example on how to use the client: